 We may receive compensation when you click on links to products from our partners.

 Ideally, your internships should be aligned with your college major and your career goals.
-While having “any” internship on your resume is better than no internship, your focus should be those internships that will provide the most value.
-Set goals that allow you to learn about your likes, dislikes and perceptions.
+While having “any” internship on your resume is better than no internship, your focus should be on those internships that will provide the most value.
+Set goals that allow you to learn about your likes, dislikes, and perceptions.
 This is your “audition” for the real world, treat it as an opportunity to get a job offer when you graduate.
-Define your goals:

 - Self-Assessment – Take a hard look at yourself and make a list of your strengths and how you might leverage those strengths in your career.